 Logically FIXEdge server is a router that routes messages from a source system to a destination system.
 The following diagram demonstrates data flow for the case managed queue is used.
-Messages from a source system are parsed and put to business layer.
+Messages from a source system are parsed and put into the business layer.
 BL rule is executed and messages that fit the rule are moved to a certain virtual session.
 Each virtual session is actually a queue.
-If virtual session is open (connected to a target session) the message is moved to target session immediately.
-If virtual session is closed (disconnected from a target session) then the message is stored in the queue.
+If a virtual session is open (connected to a target session) the message is moved to the target session immediately.
+If a virtual session is closed (disconnected from a target session) then the message is stored in the queue.
 The smart logic is applied.
 The virtual session connects to a target session or disconnects from a target session according to a schedule configured for a virtual session.
-Target session may also have a schedule.
-If target session is not established then messages stay in the queue and are released when target session is established.
+The target session may also have a schedule.
+If the target session is not established then messages stay in the queue and are released when the target session is established.

 All messages are persistently stored in SQLite database.

 SQLite database schema

 SQLite database is used to store queued messages.
 Default DB name is fe.db.
 The filename and the path to it can be configured with property FixLayer.<managed_queue_name>.Storage.SQLite.FileName